Australian rules football in Asia: Clubs

-Notable Players
+Notable players

 Mongolia

 The Mongolian Wolves joined Asian Australian Football Championships in 2019.

+Clubs

 Nepal

 The first matches in Nepal were played in 2013 by the Thyangboche Yaks and local children also began playing.
 More regular matches were later played and the Himalayan Leopard club were formed around 2017.
 Further growth was facilitated by the Association of Nepalese Alumni from Australia, and Nepal was granted entry to AFL Asia in 2018.

+Clubs

 Pakistan

 Australian rules football began in 2014 and has grown rapidly.
 It was first introduced by Chaudrey Zulfiqar Ali and Tayyab Chattha with support from the Australian High Commission.
 Teams were established in Islamabad, Rawalpindi, Multan and Gujranwala.
+The code in Pakistan benefits greatly from access to full sized grounds with cricket there being the most popular sport.

 It is currently strongest in the Swat Valley, where a large competition operates and draws large enthusiastic crowds.

 AFL Pakistan (connected with an anti-drug charity network) was formed to govern the sport and select the national team, which has participated in the Australian Football International Cup every tournament since 2014.
 A women's team was formed in 2017.

+A major national tournament was organised in 2018.

+Australia sent a coach to assist Pakistan in 2019 however the sport's rapid growth in popularity was greatly outpacing local officials ability to support it.

+10 of Pakistan's more than 15 clubs contested the 2021 AFL Pakistan National Championships in Islamabad.
+The Islamabad Tigers have been the dominant club with 5 national titles.

+Pakistan sent a team to the Asian Championship in 2022, however met some roadblocks to participation due to funding.
+Despite challenges sending a team, it won the Division 3 title.
+In 2022 AFL Asia reported that Pakistan was the largest and fastest growing nation for the sport in Asia with over 5,000 players with a 45% annual increase in participation.

+Clubs

+From a handful of clubs in 2014, AFL Pakistan grew to over 15 clubs in 2017.
+Some of these clubs are: